The (more realistic) ISA millionaire

 Freetrade does not give investment advice and you are responsible for making your own investment decisions.
 If you are unsure about what is right for you, you should seek independent advice.

-ISA eligibility rules apply.
+ISA and SIPP eligibility rules apply.
 Tax treatment depends on personal circumstances and current rules may change.
+US dividends received into your SIPP may be subject to US withholding tax.

 Check before you transfer that we can accept your investments, you won’t lose any guarantees, and that you know what charges you may incur.